jonathanhogg/flitter/docs/windows.md

 : These will be bound to the texture of each child node in turn.

 `uniform sampler2D last`
-: If specified, this will cause an additional texture to be created that will retain the node texture output at the last frame.
-This can be used to implement feedback-style effects.
+: If specified, this sampler allows access to the final output of the shader from the previous frame if this is the first (or only) pass, or the output of the previous pass otherwise.

 In addition to these, the shader program may declare arbitrary numeric uniforms that can be set using attributes with matching names on the shader node.